Today's Articles

 Afro Peruvians, an article

 *Afro Peruvians are affirmed on this date in 1500.
-They are Black citizens of Peru, the overwhelming majority descended from enslaved Africans brought to Peru during the Middle Passage and the arrival of the conquistadors.
+They are Black citizens of Peru, and the overwhelming majority of them descended from enslaved Africans brought to Peru during the Middle Passage and the arrival of the conquistadors.

 Some were mulattos, descendants of white-Spanish men and Black African women.
 Non-whites performed skilled and unskilled functions that supported Hispanic colonization.
 Afro Peruvians were cooks, laundresses, maids, handymen, and gardeners in urban areas.
 They sometimes worked in the Navy, hospitals, churches, and charitable institutions.
 In 1587, over 400 Africans worked in the shipyards.
 The industry included many Blacks working in quarries, kilns, and construction projects.
 There were few Spanish workers to build the colony, so Blacks kept the economy running.
 Gradually, Afro-Peruvians were concentrated in specialized fields that drew upon their extensive knowledge as skilled artisans and in agriculture.